daattali/daattali.github.io/_posts/2015-03-12-beautiful-jekyll-how-to-build-a-site-in-minutes.md

 ## Final notes on Jekyll

 While this site is built with Jekyll, I chose to (at least for now) keep it simple and let GitHub Pages compile Jekyll for me instead of installing and running it locally.
 I was on the fence about this because GitHub Pages does not support any custom plugins and there is one plugin I really want to write (and also you just have much more power and flexibility if you run Jekyll yourself), but I decided to let simplicity win this battle, with the benefit of being able to quickly update my site easily from any computer.
 The plugin I wanted to add is a way to recognize whether or not a given file path is internal to the site or an absolute URL.
-It would just make some of the templates less verbose and simpler if I could do that, but for now basic Jekyll'l do.
-Jekyll will = Jekyll'l, right?
+It would just make some of the templates less verbose and simpler if I could do that, but for now basic Jekyll'll do.
+Jekyll will = Jekyll'll, right?
 I think I just found today's weirdest word...